Azure/azure-sdk-for-js/sdk/deviceregistry/arm-deviceregistry/README.md

-# Azure DeviceRegistry client library for JavaScript
+# Azure DeviceRegistryManagement client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure DeviceRegistry client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure DeviceRegistryManagement client.

 Microsoft.DeviceRegistry Resource Provider management API.